0xProject/protocol/README.md

 ## Database

 This project uses [TypeORM](https://github.com/typeorm/typeorm).
 It makes it easier for anyone to switch out the backing database used by this project.
-By default, this project uses a [PostgreSQL](https://www.postgresql.org/)
+By default, this project uses a [PostgreSQL](https://www.postgresql.org/) database.

 ## Deployment